curl/everything-curl/curl-maillists.md

 ### curl-library

 The main development list, and also for users of libcurl.
 We discuss how to use libcurl in applications as well as development of libcurl itself.
-You'll find lots of questions on libcurl behavior, debugging and documentation issues.
+You will find lots of questions on libcurl behavior, debugging and documentation issues.

 See https://cool.haxx.se/mailman/listinfo/curl-library